seismiq-net/documentation/docs/features/seedlink.md

 ## Sensor SeedLink Server

-QuakeSaver sensors provide a built-in SeedLink server for single- and multi-station mode.
+SeismiQ sensors provide a built-in SeedLink server for single- and multi-station mode.
 To start the server, open the sensor's web interface and navigate to *Waveform access > SeedLink Server* and start the server.
 ![SeedLink Server Sensor](./seedlink-sensor.png)

 Use the `slinktool` to check connection to the sensor's SeedLink server: